Adobe Stock/ Fischer Food Design

 49 Main St, Tarrytown; 914.631.2228

 Pinning down just one burger at Little B’s can be a Sisyphean task; the restaurant is known for its build-your-own program.
-Choose from a selection of five buns (or four greens and six dressings, if you’d like to make it a salad); 11 patties including Angus beef, bison, chicken, turkey, tuna, and multiple vegan/veggie options; then top it with any of 11 cheeses, any four of 21 toppings, and two of any 20 sauces.
+Choose from a selection of five buns (or four greens and six dressings, if you’d like to make it a salad) and 11 patties, including Angus beef, bison, chicken, turkey, tuna, and multiple vegan/veggie options.
+From there, top your concoction with any of 11 cheeses, any four of 21 toppings, and two of any 20 sauces.
 (We’re not even getting into the sides.)
 By our math, that’s a little over…13.5 billion possible combinations.

 Start with bison, and you’ll get a burger with a luxe, savage character that oozes gamey juice all over its nearly sweet, brioche bun.
-For those overwhelmed by so many options, special burgers with set toppings also typically grace the menu — think a Greek burger that’s a combination of ground gyro meat and beef — and change out monthly, so there’s always something new to try.
+For those overwhelmed by so many options, special burgers with set toppings also typically grace the menu — think a falafel burger that’s a combination of house-made falafel with Mediterranean herbs and spices, lettuce, tomato, and tzatziki and avocado-scallion sauce.

 MOOYAH